 We all love to look at cute and fluffy animals, but what about the ones that seem a bit odd or “ugly”?
 So get ready to learn about some unusual critters – you might just come away with a newfound appreciation for them.

 For example, the giant sea slug is covered with spiny tentacles and warty skin – not exactly a pretty sight!
 However, these features help the slug hide from predators in coral reefs or in seaweed beds.
-The frill-necked lizard also looks strange with its bright colored scales and large neck frill – but this helps it intimidate predators and beat the heat of its desert home.
+The frill-necked lizard also looks strange with its brightly colored scales and large neck frills – but this helps it intimidate predators and beat the heat of its desert home.

 When you think of animals, what comes to mind?
 Cute, furry creatures like kittens and puppies?
 Or perhaps majestic beasts like lions and elephants?
 Whatever your first thoughts might be, it’s unlikely that “ugly” is high on the list.